 Sharing is a natural human need, and in business, email blasts are a powerful way to connect with your audience and share what matters most.
 In fact, 41% of marketers rank email as their most effective marketing channel.
 Whether launching a new collection, updating a feature, or announcing a promotion, email blasts get the word out fast.

-In this blog, we’ll explore what email blasts are, how they differ from broader email campaigns, and how to send them effectively using a reliable email service provider.
+In this blog, we’ll explore what email blasts are, how they differ from broader email marketing campaigns, and how to send out email blasts effectively using a reliable email service provider.

 What is an Email Blast?

-A well-executed email blast is about getting your message in front of the right people at the right time, even if it’s going out to a large group.
+A well-executed e blast is about getting your message in front of the right people at the right time, even if it’s going out to a large group.

 Email Blast vs Email Campaign